ttcchhmm/rePlant-In-A-Jar/README.md

-# Plant in a jar
+# rePlant in a Jar
-This version is a forked version of the Plant in a Jar Minecraft mod, with added support for Better End, and removed support for some others mods.
+This version is a forked version of the Plant in a Jar Minecraft mod, with added support for Better End, Better Nether and Sakurarosea.